hectorbennett/command-pattern/README.md

 }
 ```

+### Command struct

-The Command class is the first place we need to make changes and think about how we manage memory.
+The Command struct is the first place we need to make changes and think about how we manage memory.

 For example, if we implement an example Command like this: